sagemath/trac_to_gh/Issue 5458.md

 CC:  sage-combinat

 Refactor the set partitions code to have a single entry point in the global name space for the various types.
-I.e. from the user point of view, replace the various:
+I.e. from the user point of view, replace the following names in the global name space:

-> > SetPartitions     SetPartitionsIk   SetPartitionsRk
-> > SetPartitionsAk   SetPartitionsPRk  SetPartitionsSk
-> > SetPartitionsBk   SetPartitionsPk   SetPartitionsTk
+- SetPartitions, SetPartitionsIk, SetPartitionsRk, SetPartitionsAk, SetPartitionsPRk  SetPartitionsSk, SetPartitionsBk, SetPartitionsPk, SetPartitionsTk

 By something like:
  	SetPartitions(..., type=["A",3])